minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 ## Avoiding duplicate notifications

 Because we are performing a 2-way exchange of keys between the gateway and our back-end, we must pay attention to not create duplicate notifications (for example because keys we have contributed to the gateway are re-downloaded when we download from the gateway).
-This can also be a problem if a key has 2 regions of interest and ends up both in the domestic and the foreign set.
+This can also be a problem if a key has 2 countries of interest and ends up both in the domestic and the foreign set.
 We want to avoid duplicate notifications, so the Dutch server should publish each key only once for its users.

 # High Level Architecture

 ## Overview

 The following diagram depicts a high level architecture of our interaction with the Federation Gateway.
-Here we can see the relationship between the *origin* of the key and the *regions of interest* of the keys, and where keys come from and how they are published.
+Here we can see the relationship between the *origin* of the key and the *countries of interest* of the keys, and where keys come from and how they are published.

 We publish the foreign keysets on the CDN in a separate folder so that these files can be selectively downloaded by only those residents who have traveled *to* a particular country.
-Residents who do not travel only need the NL keysets, which include all keys that have ‘region of interest’ NL (whether they originated from NL or from other countries).
+Residents who do not travel only need the NL keysets, which include all keys that have ‘countries of interest’ NL (whether they originated from NL or from other countries).

 The blue parts are new compared to the existing setup.
 The yellow parts are external.